 Selective breeding in agriculture has resulted in varieties of plants and breeds of animals that have increased yields.
 The section links very closely with units 10.1 and 10.2.
-0

-Learning Objectives Possible Teaching Activities Learning Outcomes Points to Note/ T Risk Assessment Some of the many ways in which scientists Take cuttings of common indoor plants.
-Know that cuttings are Care if using can generate clones of plants, animals and Link this by discussion Link this by discussion to asexual hormone rooting bacteria. reproduction.
-Relate conditions for survival of the cuttings to transpiration. grown in a damp Taking cuttings from older plants can E atmosphere until roots produce new plants quickly and cheaply. develop. , These new plants are genetically identical to Start artificial selection by listing the Understanding the role the parent plant. different breeds of dogs.
+Learning Objectives Possible Teaching Activities Learning Outcomes Points to Note/ Risk Assessment Some of the many ways in which scientists Take cuttings of common indoor plants.
+Know that cuttings are Care if using can generate clones of plants, animals and Link this by discussion to asexual most likely to grow hormone rooting hormone rooting bacteria. reproduction.
+Relate conditions for survival successfully if they are powder. of the cuttings to transpiration. grown in a damp Taking cuttings from older plants can atmosphere until roots produce new plants quickly and cheaply. develop. the Understanding the role the parent plant. different breeds of dogs.
 List the that artificial selection characteristics of each breed.
-Discuss how has played in producing We can use artificial selection to produce the breeds might have been produced. new varieties of organisms.
+Discuss how has played in producing We can use artificial selection to produce the breeds might have been produced. the domesticated plants new varieties of organisms.
 Consider what might happen if all breeds and animals that we bar one were to become extinct.
 What have today is crucial.
 We do this by choosing individuals, which would we now consider to be a dog?
-This Some students will see - have characteristics useful to us and breeding should lead into an understanding of the the drawbacks in terms from them. reduction in alleles in a population.
+This Some students will see have characteristics useful to us and breeding should lead into an understanding of the the drawbacks in terms from them. reduction in alleles in a population.
 The idea of reduction in the of a gene pool seems to aid this number of alleles and understanding and could be used at this the reduction in the time. possibilities for future generations.